balderdashy/sails-docs/concepts/ORM/Validations.md

 ##### Null and empty string

-The `string`, `number` and `boolean` data types do _not_ accept `null` as value when creating or updating records.
+The `string`, `number` and `boolean` data types do _not_ accept `null` as a value when creating or updating records.
 Since `null` is neither a string, number, nor boolean, the most specific data type that accurately describes it is ((json)).
 So for example, if you want to describe a normal attribute whose values are sometimes numbers and sometimes `null`, you'll want to use `type: 'json'`.

 Since empty string ("") is a string, it is normally supported by `type: 'string'` attributes.
 There are a couple of exceptions though:  primary keys (because primary keys never support empty string) and any attribute which has `required: true`.